ashtonregalado/Algorithm-Final-Project/README.md

-to run the game, run game.py
+to run the game, run 'python game.py'